 “For a high-achieving, under-represented minority candidate, a 690 is not a problem for Wharton.
 The quant is the hurdle, we usually advise 56% or higher.
-Otherwise, apply to Consortium schools to mitigate risks,” shared a LATAM expert on our Stacy Blackman Consulting team.
+Otherwise, apply to Consortium schools to mitigate risks,” says a LATAM expert on the Stacy Blackman Consulting team.

-Across our client pool, we see test scores that are in line with the score ranges from the previous seasons; we don’t see that scores are higher but rather we advise our clients on alternative test options more commonly.
-Applicants would be wise to consider alternative test options unless they have test scores for the GMAT that are at or above average, unless their profile has true differentiating qualities.
+Across our client pool, we see test scores that are in line with the score ranges from the previous seasons.
+We don’t see that scores are higher; rather, we advise our clients on alternative test options more commonly.
+Applicants would be wise to consider alternative test options unless they have test scores for the GMAT that are at or above average—or their profile has true differentiating qualities.

 Stacy Blackman Consulting’s Director of Test Prep, Anthony Ritz, has created a masterpiece of tips, tricks, and formulas in this GMAT Math Cheat Sheet that is a must-have for any GMAT test taker.
 This comprehensive 10-page compendium is the only cheat sheet that includes absolutely every rule and strategy you need to know on topics such as Geometry, Data Sufficiency, Algebra, Word Problems, Statistics, and more.
 Peruse it on the subway.
 Refer to it when you review your practice tests.
 Tape it to your bathroom mirror and stare at it while you brush your teeth.
 Profit!

 Check out this additional test-taking advice: